RicoSchueppel/spring_boot_angular_app_demo/readme.md

 ## 6. Add Angular Controller/Service to receive data

-now its time to us the rest API via AngularJS in FrontEnd there we will do the following steps
+Now, it's time to use the rest API via AngularJS in FrontEnd.
+There, we will do the following steps:

 - remove the auth permitAll exception for /customers
 > vi src/main/java/de/davitec/appdemo/WebSecurityConfig.java